CRESS-Surrey/eXtraWidgets/README.md

   ; (see also xw:of and xw:with)
   xw:ask xw:widgets [
     let c one-of base-colors
-    xw:set-x 10             ; line up all the widgets in a single column xw:set-color c + 3      ; widgets can be any color!
+    xw:set-color c + 3      ; widgets can be any color!
     xw:set-text-color c - 3 ; and you can change their text color as well ]